Skip to content

 INSERT INTO task (input) VALUES ('SELECT 1/0');

--- Limit concurrent tasks in a group
+-- Limit concurrent tasks in a group.

-INSERT INTO task (group, max, input) VALUES ('group', 1, 'SELECT now()');
+INSERT INTO task ("group", max, input) VALUES ('billing', 1, 'SELECT refresh_billing_cache()');

 -- Run SQL on a remote database